pandorasNox/go-jwt-login-example/README.md

 # golang-jwt-login-example
 An golang jwt login example

-## How to start
+## Milestones finished

+1. Implement Server skeleton
-1. JWT how to use?
+2. JWT how to use?
 What communication steps are required?
-2. Mock and test, to validate functionality.
+4. Mock and test, to validate functionality.

+## Milestones upcomming

-3. Integrate into Webserver.
+5. Integrate into Webserver.